aimeeGH/learn-github/_posts/2025-04-25-uncomfort-zone.md

 date: 2025-04-25
 ---

-What do planning a solo trip, learning a new language, pivoting careers, and asking someone out all have in common?
-They force me to confront what I know to be true and take a leap outside my comfort zone.
+What do planning a solo trip, learning a new language, pivoting careers, and asking someone out on a date all have in common?
+They force one to confront what they know to be true and take a leap outside their comfort zone.

 My philosophy towards life has always been to “try shit and see what sticks.”
 I’d rather heal from the sting of disappointment than be left with the scars of regret.
 Because of this, I have had more than my fair share of bruises, cuts, and stings, but few have resulted in permanent marks or reminders.

 Don’t get me wrong, failure cuts deep, and rejection still stings.
 How have I developed tough skin?
-By channeling tools and strategies that make the uncomfortable more comfy.
+By turning the area outside my comfort zone into a safe place.

 ### 1. Live for your future self
 Take risks for the sake of making life easier for your future self.

 So much of my life has been (and partially still is) defined by caring what others think.
 If I didn’t perform well on an exam, I feared the reaction of my teachers and parents more than the potential hit to my GPA (I now realize they were concerned cause I was concerned).
 I built my identity on what I thought others expected of me.
-When I finally left for college, I wasn’t completely sure what I wanted or who I was.
+When I finally left my hometown for college, I wasn’t completely sure what I wanted or who I was.

 The one opinion that should be given the most weight in your decision-making is your future self.
-No one can understand your current situation better than the person who has had to live through all the decisions that led me to this moment: YOU.
+No one can understand your current situation better than the person who has had to live through all the decisions that led you to this moment (i.e. YOU).

-My ideal life: It’s a Tuesday, I’m traveling to a random country with my significant other, eating new foods, and talking in local phrases I learned on the first-class plane ride here.

-Since I’ve spent so long daydreaming and manifesting my ideal future, you best believe I am hustling in my personal and professional life now.
+Since I’ve spent so long daydreaming and manifesting my ideal future, you best believe I am hustling in my personal and professional life NOW.
 Or else, I’d fear disappointing the one person I’ll have to live with for the rest of my life: FUTURE ME.

 ### 2. Reflect compassionately and constructively
-How can I give myself some compassionate, yet constructive feedback?
+How can I give myself some compassionate yet constructive feedback?

 For me, it was pivoting careers.
 I remember mulling over this decision for a while.
 It was vastly different from my college major, my internships, and I felt it was a betrayal of my past self, who had spent long nights studying theoretical stats classes and passing tough exams.
 Did it all go to waste?